Links on this site earn me fees or commissions.

 • Redundancy can include mixed storage types, e.g., hard drive backup, DVD or BluRay disks, cloud storage.

-• Hard drives do not last forever and should be replaced every 3-4 years.
+• Hard drives as main storage should be replaced every 3-4 years, no more than every 5 years.
 They should also be erased at least once a year, and a fresh backup made (to re-magnetize and to force use of the drive on which data is stored).

 Misconceptions